 Is it any good?

-Hey Arnold! fits right in with the colorful array of cartoon characters who grace the TV screen these days, and kids will be drawn to the off-beat personalities among the cast.
-The show's unique artistic style, which gives its characters football-shaped heads, foot-tall Afros, and other exaggerated features, is an enticing blend of oddities that make for a fun visual experience to accompany the stories.
+This show fits right in with the colorful array of cartoon characters who grace the TV screen these days, and kids will be drawn to the off-beat personalities among the cast.
+Hey Arnold!'s unique artistic style, which gives its characters football-shaped heads, foot-tall Afros, and other exaggerated features, is an enticing blend of oddities that make for a fun visual experience to accompany the stories.

 As protagonists go, you won't find one much more appealing than Arnold, who's a loyal friend and a thoughtful problem solver, and who always tries to find the best in everyone.
 Even when life gets him down, he bounces back to make things right, and his mellow approach to life and adversity is a welcome change to the near-hysterical characters in many kids' shows.
 The show itself is well written, with simple stories that make valuable points and send good messages to kids.

-Families can talk about how Arnold and his friends handle the situations they get into.
+Families can talk about how Arnold and his friends handle the situations they get into in Hey Arnold!.
 Do they respond the way you would in a similar predicament?
 How does their big-city lifestyle compare to yours?
 How does a person's environment affect how he or she grows up?